 - 1/2 teaspoon cinnamon

 In a large bowl, stir butter and brown sugar with a wooden spoon til smooth.
 Stir in remaining ingredients.
-With the back of a spoon, press the dough evenly and firmly into a nine-inch deep-dish pie plate to form a crust on the bottom and sides.
-Freeze while mixing the fillings.
+With the back of a spoon, press the dough evenly and firmly into a nine-inch deep-dish pie plate to form a crust, starting with the sides, then finishing with the bottom.
+Freeze the crust while mixing the fillings.

 PUMPKIN PECAN PIE